 Forces from him shall appear and profane the temple and fortress, and shall take away the regular burnt offering.
 And they shall set up the abomination that makes desolate.
 (Daniel 11:31; cf. 12:11)

-Gods and the Son of God
+Jesus as the Son of God

 Jesus answered them, “Is it not written in your Law, ‘I said, you are gods’?”
 If he called them gods to whom the word of God came—and Scripture cannot be broken—do you say of him whom the Father consecrated and sent into the world, ‘You are blaspheming,’ because I said, ‘I am the Son of God’?
 (John 10:34-36)

 Psalm 41 speaks of a righteous person suffering from illness and persecution from his enemies.
 Even the psalmist’s close friend who ate meals with him has turned against him, or as the psalm says, “lifted his heel” (v 9).